RiccardoRicci23/SoftwareAndComputing_project/README.md

 The core of this work is a group of macros i have written to perform the analysis of MAPS (Monolythic Active Pixel Sensors) ALPIDE-bent chips, which are under study for the upgrade of the ALICE Inner Tracking System (ITS3), during CERN LHC Long Shutdown 3 (LS3).

+## Requirements
 To clone the repository type on your terminal:

 `git clone https://github.com/RiccardoRicci23/SoftwareAndComputing_project`

 Software requirements: ROOT (https://root.cern/), git (https://git-scm.com/).
+It is also possible to use SWAN (https://swan.web.cern.ch/swan/).
+In this case, all the .ipynb notebooks become usable since SWAN has complete compatibility with ROOT C++ Jupyter notebooks.

 # Short Setup description